 - Borrowers face refinancing dead-ends: The report found that another theme of the complaints was that responsible borrowers find themselves locked into loan terms they cannot negotiate out of – no matter what their circumstances.
 Despite efforts to make good on their loans, some borrowers stated that they ended up in distress with limited or no options for deferrals, forbearance, or interest-rate changes.
 According to the complaints, even some co-signers who were promised that they would be released from responsibility after a period of on-time payments, may find themselves trapped in the loan.
 The results can be disastrous for some borrowers, especially ones new to the job market and struggling to find work.

 The CFPB today is also adding more “Ask CFPB” questions for consumers looking for straight, accurate, and up-to-date information about student loans.
-To find out more, go to:
+To find out more, go to our student-loans page.

 Today’s report follows from CFPB efforts on a number of fronts to help make the student loan market work better for consumers.
-Earlier this year, the CFPB and the U.S. Department of Education released a and the CFPB published more than 2,000 unique comments from individual consumers about their student debt.
+Earlier this year, the CFPB and the U.S. Department of Education released a report on the private student loan marketplace and the CFPB published more than 2,000 unique comments from individual consumers about their student debt.